schneik80/IMA-PowerData/README.md

 #### Related Data

 Create an assembly referencing the active document.
 The Assembly document is copied from a cloud project/folder allowing for created assemblies to be used for different disciplines and to have already saved information to automate workflows.

+The relate data tools are significantly improved over the stand-alone add-in.

 ---